gh0stzk/dotfiles/README.md

 12 different themes for BSPWM and Polybar.
 With a theme selector to change on the fly.

 ## :book: Wiki
-I already started writing the wiki, you should give it a read. [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki) And you can suggest topics so that you can edit the themes and leave them as you want.
+I already started writing the [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki), you should give it a read.
+If it is your first time with a WM, you may be interested in reading [First steps after installing the dotfiles](https://github.com/gh0stzk/dotfiles/wiki/Firsts-steps-after-installing) or maybe read [frequently asked questions and answers](https://github.com/gh0stzk/dotfiles/wiki/Questions---Answers).

 https://user-images.githubusercontent.com/67278339/211363959-9182ecb7-e56e-4598-afed-f352c5d2979e.mp4